DAN Internship Program

 - Learn to prepare, plan, conduct and communicate scientific experiments

 - Learn data acquisition and research techniques

 - Engage with divers while collecting data in the field, and communicate DAN Research endeavors to the dive community at large

-- Become familiar with DAN’s risk mitigation and dive safety resources and initiatives
+- Gain exposure to diving risk mitigation, safety resources and initiatives

-- Become familiar with pressure vessels such as hyperbaric chambers and scuba cylinders through training materials, seminars, and field trips
+- Learn about pressure vessels such as hyperbaric chambers and scuba cylinders

 - Work with multiple departments to gain an in-depth understanding of DAN’s mission

 - Collaboration and engagement with other DAN Interns and Our World Underwater Scholars